Coestaris/dawn/README.md

 # DAWN

 <b>
-The development of this project has been suspended due architectural decisions that make further development impractical.
+The development of this project has been suspended due to architectural decisions that make further development impractical.
 Using pure OpenGL and handwritten resources management is quite exhausting for me, and I would like to try something new.